Julix8MS/cscreen/README.md

 If you want to change the color, you can use <code>setColor(Color)</code> function.
 <br><code>setColor(RED); // Set the drawing color to red</code><br>

+All the functions are listed with the description in the document "FUNC.txt".